The story of the Mariners’ Cotton Candy Girl lives on, five years after she became an internet sensation

 “Beatrix was standing on Virginia’s legs, already kind of dancing and having a great time,” Jake chimed in.
 “After the grand slam, everybody was excited and celebrating.”

 A roving camera person, part of the 20 or so folks employed by the Mariners on the game-day entertainment crew, knew an “aha” moment — or in this case, an “awwww-ha” moment — when it presented itself.
-The camera remained trained on Beatrix, whooping it up on Virginia’s lap — an image that was now being beamed onto the 11,425 square-foot video screen in the outfield.
+The camera remained trained on Beatrix, whooping it up on Virginia’s lap — an image that was now being beamed onto the 11,425-square-foot video screen in the outfield.

 “I saw that she was on the JumboTron,’’ Virginia recalled.
 “So I said, ‘Oh, Beatrix, make your excited face.’
 I mean, she made that face all the time at that age.
 So it was standard for us.
 But most people weren’t used to seeing that on the JumboTron.”